Adi1805/Khoj-AI/README.md

 Ask Khoj AI something like "latest breakthroughs in fusion energy", and instead of a single LLM call producing a plausible-sounding paragraph, five agents go to work in sequence — breaking the question down, searching the live web and Wikipedia, pulling relevant academic papers from ArXiv, cross-referencing every claim across sources, and only then writing a structured report with a confidence rating attached to each finding.

 Khoj (खोज) is Hindi for "search" or "quest" — which is what felt right for a system built specifically to go looking for answers rather than just generating them.

+## **Meet the agents**

+The pipeline runs as a proper state machine built with LangGraph, not a chain of prompts — each agent reads from and writes to a shared state object, and the graph enforces the order they run in.